Sonoma County Efficiency Financing (SCEF) Program

 What are Some Potential Energy and Water Efficiency Projects in this Program?

-Under the SCEF Program, participating organizations will contract with an Energy Service Company (ESCO) to complete energy and water conservation measures.
+Under the SCEF Program, participating organizations will contract with an Energy Service Company (ESCO) to complete energy and water efficiency measures.
 For example, improvements could include: street lighting; building lighting; pumps; HVAC; system controls; boilers; chillers; ducting; windows; partial roofing; toilets; and others.
 The participating organizations will receive substantial utility cost savings, including a contractual guarantee sufficient to cover the full cost of all retrofit work.
 The Program intends to use tax-exempt bonds to finance the projects.

 Financing details from the SCEF Program: